sthetix/Switchroot-LineageOS-Downloader/README.md

 3. **Select Variant**: Choose between the **Tablet** or **TV** variant of LineageOS.
 4. **Check Latest Build**: Click the "Check Build" button to fetch the latest build information.
 5. **Select Download Folder**: Choose a directory where the files will be downloaded and organized.
-6. **Start Download**: Click the "Download" button to begin the download process.
+6. **Start Download**: Click the "Download" button to begin downloading.
-7. **Monitor Progress**: Track the download progress in real-time using the progress bar and logs.
+7. **Monitor Progress**: Track the download progress in real time using the progress bar and logs.
 8. **Verify Files**: The application automatically verifies the integrity of downloaded files using SHA-256 checksums.

 ---